AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

     ...
     @EventHandler
     public void on(MyEvent event, ReplayStatus replayStatus) {
         // We can wire a ReplayStatus here so we can see whether this
         // event is delivered to our handler as a 'REGULAR' event or
-                // 'REPLAY' event
+        // a 'REPLAY' event
         // Perform event handling
     }

     @EventHandler
     @DisallowReplay // It is possible to prevent some handlers
-                            //  From being replayed
+                    // from being replayed
     public void on(MyOtherEvent event) {
         // Perform some side effect introducing functionality,
         // like sending an e-mail, which we do not want to be replayed }

-    @ResetHandler
-    public void onReset() { // will be called before replay starts
+    @ResetHandler // This method will be called before replay starts public void onReset() {
-        // Do pre-reset logic, like clearing out the Projection table for a
+        // Do pre-reset logic, like clearing out the projection table for a
         // clean slate
     }
     ...
 }